harry-sparta/eng_48_JSON_basics/README.md

 > 3 - (...)
 ````

+Then you should also create some code to get out the Lat and Long.

+This should now start to be put into functions.

 JSON dumps and dump
 To convert dictionary into strings that could be sent off faster.